IIM Calcutta – Personal Interview ExperiencesAnisha Mukhija

 Alum: Isn’t that your oldest movie then?

-Me: Initially it was black and white with one song coloured.
-Later it was released in full colour.
+Me: Initially it was black and white with one song colored.
+Later it was released in full color.

 Alum: Where did you do your industrial training?

-Me: I talk about my internship at CIIE, the business incubation centre of IIM-A.
+Me: I talk about my internship at CIIE, the business incubation center of IIM-A.

 3-4 questions follow.
 They keep a straight face, don’t seem impressed.

-Econ: Gives a math question while other 2 talk.
+Econ: Gives a math question while the two of them talk.
 Sum of N terms without formula.